hatfullr/starsmashertools/sphinx/gettingstarted.rst

    ./install

-If you don't have an internet connection (how did you get here?) you can use the offline installer:
+If you don't have an internet connection, you can try the offline installer:

 .. code-block:: console